Sebastian320CA/Sebastian320CA/README.md

 **Java · Spring Boot · PostgreSQL · Thymeleaf · Spring Security**

-Web application for managing hospital equipment, supplies and inventory.
+A web application for managing hospital equipment, supplies, and inventory.

-- Designed the relational database and data relationships.
+- Designed the relational database structure.
-- Implemented **CRUD operations** for inventory management.
+- Implemented inventory **CRUD operations**.
 - Added authentication and **role-based access control (RBAC)**.
-- Used **Spring Security** to manage application access.
+- Used **Spring Security** for application authorization.
-- Built the web interface using **Thymeleaf**.
+- Built the web interface with **Thymeleaf**.

 ---